VirtualPrawn/kekbot/README.md

 **Mods**: People in the modlist can do these commands.

  * %modlist - List all the Kekbot moderators.
  * %listplaylists - List all the Kekbot playlists.
 Starts counting from 0.
+(NOT WORKING WITH NEW UPDATE....
+YET)
  * %chooseplaylist (number) - Choose a specific Kekbot playlist.
 Starts counting from 0.
+(NOT WORKING WITH NEW UPDATE....
+YET)
  * %djjoin - Make Kekbot join the DJ list.
+(NOT WORKING WITH NEW UPDATE....
+YET)
  * %djleave - Make Kekbot leave the DJ list.
+(NOT WORKING WITH NEW UPDATE....
+YET)

 **Admins**: Only the Kekbot admins can do these commands.